 Q. Thank you for your comments, Mr. Estabrook.
 The Committee has obviously spent a good deal of time over the last week and a half entertaining complaints and concerns dealing with the care primarily at AMHI; and, although in fact we have devoted a good deal of time toward the accreditation issues and possible loss of federal funding, there seems to be a real broad concern with the whole generic issue of quality of care at the institutions.
 But, we see now - we have heard a great deal of praise regarding the long-term plan at AMHI to augment community based resources, to reduce the census and even critics of AMHI seem to be buying into that long-range plan.
 Where the concerns are being focused at this point is the so-called interim solution.
 There seems to be a great deal of concern relating to the quality of life at that institution at present.
 And, we have heard primarily concerns dealing with staffing, dealing with availability of medical psychiatric care, dealing with shall we say questionable decisions regarding placement of certain patients in the population.
 And, I think we'd appreciate some direction from you in terms of whether you feel the complaints which we have heard if you're aware of them are they accurate?
 Are they understated?
 Are they overstated?
 Or, are there concerns of which you are aware which have not yet been expressed to the Committee dealing with conditions at AMHI?
-In terms of specific cases I can't think of any case that Α. has not been already expressed to this Committee in one way or another.
-I think that the problems at AMHI and BMHI, but let's focus on AMHI, almost uniformly - almost 100% can be traced back down to overcrowding and understaffing.
-Obviously, it's a complex problem which you no doubt gleaned in the last several weeks.
+In terms of specific cases I can't think of any case that has not been already expressed to this Committee in one way I think that the problems at AMHI and BMHI, but or another. let's focus on AMHI, almost uniformly - almost 100% can be several weeks.